-In item b) the students must recognise that between the 5th and 8th second Luise goes faster than Pascal and therefore the distance becomes larger between them and decreases only from the intersection of the graph.
-A typical error of this example which is classical for functions lies in a non-adequate development of elaborated GVs of functions (see section 1).
+b) What happens between 5th and 8th second?

+- O The distance between Luise und Pascal becomes lower - O The distance between Luise und Pascal becomes larger - O The distance between Luise und Pascal stays the same - O this question cannot be answered by the chart which is classical for functions lies in a non-adequate development of elaborated GVs of functions (see section 1).
 This error leads to an interpretation of the graph as a way of real life, as the following sequence taken from an interview with a ninth-grade student shows: